 Despite his own careful mentoring of his tenant farmer Robert Martin, Knightley attacks the relationship between Emma and Harriet as “‘a very foolish intimacy’” (68): Emma’s solicitude and Harriet’s subordination expose the enormous social gap between the two women, and their exchanges seem a parody of patronage itself.
 Worse yet, Emma believes that her attention to Harriet—the illegitimate daughter of “somebody”—carries enough authority to raise her to genteel status and that the advantages she supplies to Harriet sufficiently overcome her lack of patrimony.
 Knightley attempts to set Emma straight about the relative importance of the moral and market economies.
 After learning that Harriet, with Emma’s approval, has refused an offer of marriage from Robert Martin, Knightley accuses Emma of being “‘no friend’” (66) to Harriet, of undermining the girl’s chance at economic security; he also correctly predicts that Mr. Elton “‘will act rationally’” (70) and spurn Harriet for a more affluent bride.
 The polish that Emma has given to Harriet appears comically inadequate when set against the financial realities of Highbury life.
 In marrying Miss Augusta Hawkins, with a fortune of £10,000 “or thereabouts” (195), Mr. Elton makes it clear that he has “not thrown himself away” (195).
 Yet despite Emma’s mistaken sense of what her gifts are worth, her real attachment to Harriet prevents her patronage from being nothing more than a socially acceptable form of domination.

 The concealment of hostility under the guise of service reaches its height in Mrs. Elton’s “triumph” (390) in finding Jane employment as a governess.
 After publicly estimating the exchange value of Jane’s abilities—“‘I really believe you might . . . stipulate for what you chose’” (326)—she secures her a position in the household of the ominously-named Mrs. Smallridge, who is desperate to delegate the care and education of her three girls.
-Although Jane feels compelled to accept the offer, she also feels “‘as low as possible’” (412) at the prospect of taking it up.
-Even the unsuspecting Miss Bates observes that her response, like Jane’s, “‘does not seem much like joy’” (412).
+Although Jane feels compelled to accept the offer, even the unsuspecting Miss Bates observes that her response, like Jane’s, “‘does not seem much like joy’” (412).
 In contrast to Emma’s treatment of Harriet, Mrs. Elton uses the gift to serve rather than challenge the workings of the marketplace: Mrs. Smallridge’s ability to acquire a good bargain in a governess depends upon the sense of obligation that her “‘indefatigable’” friend Augusta Elton can generate in Jane.
 Ironically, Jane’s servitude—her becoming a source of cheap domestic labor—is arranged through acts of patronage.
 When Jane fortunately escapes this trap, Mrs. Elton’s “little show of resentment” (496) betrays her disappointing loss of status and influence as a deal-maker whose social power rivals the financial clout of men.

 Although the moral economy in Highbury appears healthy and thriving, Austen portrays women’s acts of benevolence as profoundly troubling.
 In Mrs. Elton’s hands, the gift is an assertion of authority meant to humiliate the recipient and force her down the social ladder: Mrs. Elton’s self-styled protection of Jane involves making sure the young woman’s intelligence, talent, and beauty remain buried in obscurity.
 In Emma’s hands, the gift is either somewhat deficient (toward the Bateses) or overly profuse (toward Harriet): she neglects Jane in favor of the more easily patronized Harriet, tearing her from her intimacy with the Martin family without regard for their “real feeling” (192) and generosity toward the girl.
 Austen’s skepticism about the intent and effects of women’s gifts questions the conduct-book view of female benevolence.
 As Emma suggests, women’s presents of goods, services, and attention often disrupt the relationships and sense of community they are supposed to strengthen and secure.